Best Diet Plan For Marathon Runners

 Most people consider it a type of carbohydrate, so they don’t really focus on other benefits provided by fruits and veggies.
 These are a great source of important minerals as well as various vitamins.

-If you are wondering what fruits and veggies should be taken more, apart from the general one, then you should consider adding berries, stone fruits and kale or sweet potatoes in your list.
+If you are wondering what fruits and veggies should be taken more, apart from the general ones, then you should consider adding berries, stone fruits and kale or sweet potatoes to your list.
 You can consume these in the form of juices as well.

-For marathon runners who are vegetarian, there are a number of diet plan options that are available to choose from.
+For vegetarian marathon runners, several diet plan options are available to choose from.

 In potatoes along with a good amount of carbohydrates that you need, there is a good amount of protein as well, about 4g in one medium potato.
 It also provides about 20 percent of your recommended daily supply of potassium.